-What we really like about it, though, is that it will sense when the door in question experiences any kind of handling which it refers to as 'activity' rather than opening and closing.
-So, for example, if it's on your front door, it will tell you when the postman's been or when someone's knocked because of the vibrations, and that can be handy to know if you're out in the garden or listening to loud music.
+What we really like about it, though, is that it will sense when the door in question experiences any kind of handling, which it refers to as 'activity', rather than opening and closing.
+So, for example, if it's on your front door, it will tell you when someone's knocked because of the vibrations, and that can be handy to know if you're out in the garden or listening to loud music.

 As we say, the presence sensor can be a nifty security device while you're away from home, especially if it's for a longer period of time.
 You can set it up to alert you when a door or window has been opened, and if you're using the older SmartThings Classic app, you can get an SMS notification too, should you be vacationing somewhere more rural.